Cinderlia/sieve/README.md

 Witcher remains the foundation of the runtime and fuzzing pipeline, while Sieve is the primary system in this repository and the main focus of this documentation.

+In addition, Sieve addresses several limitations of the original Witcher implementation and expands the parameter scope beyond GET, POST, and COOKIE to also include ENV, FILE, SQL, and SESSION parameters.

 Sieve currently targets PHP 7 and 8, with future support for other languages.

 ## License